m5stack/m5-docs/docs/en/product_documents/tools/tool_usb_downloader.md

 ## DESCRIPTION

-1. USB to URAT Chip.
-CP2104 supports automatic firmware download of ESP32/ESP8266
+A tool built-in USB-to-UART bridge chip(CP2104) can be connected with UART port for automatically burning firmware.

-2. TXD light, RXD light, Power light and 6pin @ 2.54mm bus sockets.
+TXD led, RXD led, Power led and 6pin @ 2.54mm bus sockets.

 ## PARAMETER